bikramgiri/Age-Calculator/README.md

 To use the this calculator, simply enter the Date of Birth as given format and click the Calculate Age button.
 This calculate will display your present age.

+# Credits
+This calculator was created by [bikramgiri](https://github.com/bikramgiri/) as a practice.

 # Demo